Latest TRP Ratings: Kumkum Bhagya & YRKKH Climb Up The TRP Chart; TKSS Is Back On Top 20 Slot!

 Star Plus’ Popular Shows That Are Not On TRP Chart

-Iss Pyaar Ko Kya Naam Doon 3 has seen slight improvement as it has managed to get 1.1 TRP ratings, while Love Ka Hai Intezaar remained constant with 0.4 ratings.
+Iss Pyaar Ko Kya Naam Doon 3 has seen slight improvement as it has managed to get 1.1 TRP ratings, while Love Ka Hai Intezaar remain constant with 0.4 ratings.
 Tu Sooraj Main Saanjh Piya saw a slight improvement.
 The show managed to get 1.4 TRP ratings.

 Check Out The Latest BARC Ratings: Urban (Impressions in 000s)